“al-Bretannia” – my country!

 Perhaps I’m being ‘over the top’.
 I don’t know.
-But I know how I feel every time I pick up a book on “British-Muslims” or “British-Pakistanis” and end up reading about the misdemeanours of my ‘amorphous community’.
-Like most ‘British-Paharis’, yes that’s how we self-affirm, I don’t buy a book on ‘British-Pakistanis’ or ‘Muslims’ to discover sordid details about my community.
+But I know how I feel every time I pick up a book on “British-Muslims”, or “British-Pakistanis”, and end up reading about the supposed misdemeanours of my ‘amorphous community’.
+It’s funny how entire ethnic minority communities are routinely blamed for the actions of individuals or groups.
+And so like most ‘British-Paharis’, yes that’s how we self-affirm in the UK, I didn’t set out to buy a book on ‘British-Pakistanis’ or ‘Muslims’ to discover, accidentally, sordid details about my community.
 I don’t go looking for the ‘trash-talk’ about everything that’s improper about my specific ‘nation’.
 Far from it.
 I just want to learn from other people’s insights in the hope that they’ve something tangible to teach me.
 And so when I do casually skip through the pages, I’m always stupefied to read in print, what all of us instinctively know to be ‘impressionistic’ tropes, now nuanced as valuable ‘insights’.
-It goes something like this, “whose responsible for all the shit that goes on in the British-Pakistani community?”
-The resounding, thumping, unequivocal answer is predictable “…the Mirpuris of course!”
+It goes something like this, “whose responsible for all the s*** that goes on in the British-Pakistani community?”
+The resounding, thumping, unequivocal answer is predictable “…the MirpOOOris of course!”

 I guess I’ve had enough.

 Of course no ‘group’, however you define the supposed commonalities between its members is uniform.
-The few tempered and reclusive ‘experts’ out there who know a thing or two about ‘identities’, their ‘types’, ’causes’ and ‘group-identification’, who actually understand the nature of ‘power-dynamics’ in a society, and in our case that amorphous ‘lump’ of ‘Mirpuri-cum-Kashmiri-cum-Pakistanis’, yup, the local dilettantes are still trying to work out how to define us, tend to stay silent!
+The few tempered and reclusive ‘experts’ out there who know a thing or two about ‘identities’, their ‘types’, ’causes’ and ‘group-identification’, and who actually understand the nature of ‘power-dynamics’ in a wider community, which in our case means that amorphous ‘lump’ of ‘Mirpuri-cum-Kashmiri-cum-Pakistanis’, yup, the local dilettantes are still trying to work out how to define us, tend to stay silent!
 They know how poisonous such ‘misrepresentations’ can turn out.
-More often, the impressions turn out to be false.
-Laypersons for their part are just amenable, and they can be excused for fanning the flames of what they hear from other lay-experts.
+More often than not, the anecdotal impressions turn out to be false.
+Laypersons for their part are just amenable to these facts, and they can be excused for fanning the flames of what they hear from other lay-experts.